knpuniversity/javascript/knpu/ep1-basics/instantiatable-objects-constructor.md

 Ok, in JavaScript, *everything* is an object, and this is quite different than PHP.
 Obviously, `Helper` is an object.
 But we already saw earlier that functions are *also* objects.
-This means when we say `this.handleRepLogDelete` - which reference a function - we can call some method on it called `bind()`.
+This means when we say `this.handleRepLogDelete` - which references a function - we can call some method on it called `bind()`.

 Heck, even *strings* are objects: we'll see that in a moment.
 The only downside with